ropensci-archive/opendata/opendata.md

 -   [GFusionTables](http://gfusiontables.lopatenko.com/) (not on CRAN): An R interface to Google Fusion Tables.
 Google Fusion Tables is a data management system in the cloud.
 This package provides R functions to browse Fusion Tables catalog, retrieve data from Fusion Tables storage to R and to upload data from R to Fusion Tables (K)
 -   [googlePublicData](http://cran.rstudio.com/src/contrib/Archive/googlePublicData/): (archived on CRAN for email bounce) An R library to build Google's public data explorer DSPL metadata files.
 -   <pkg>googleVis</pkg>: Interface between R and the Google chart tools.
--   <pkg>gooJSON</pkg>: A Google JSON data interpreter for R which contains a suite of helper functions for obtaining data from the Google Maps API JSON objects.
+-   gooJSON ([Archived on CRAN](https://cran.r-project.org/src/contrib/Archive/gooJSON)) is a Google JSON data interpreter for R which contains a suite of helper functions for obtaining data from the Google Maps API JSON objects.
 -   <pkg>plotGoogleMaps</pkg>: Plot SP or SPT(STDIF,STFDF) data as HTML map mashup over Google Maps.
 -   <pkg>plotKML</pkg>: Visualization of spatial and spatio-temporal objects in Google Earth.
 -   <pkg>RAdwords</pkg>: A package for loading Google Adwords data.
 [Source on GitHub](https://github.com/jburkhardt/RAdwords)